National Aeronautics and Space Administration (NASA).

-Notice of intent to prepare a Site-wide Programmatic Environmental Impact Statement (PEIS) and to conduct scoping for expanding operations at Wallops Flight Facility (WFF), in Virginia.
+Notice of availability of the Final Site-wide Programmatic Environmental Impact Statement (PEIS) for improvement of infrastructure and Start Printed Page 20911services at Wallops Flight Facility (WFF), Accomack County, Virginia.

-The purpose of this notice is to apprise interested agencies, organizations, and individuals of NASA's intent to prepare the PEIS and to request input regarding the definition of reasonable alternatives and significant environmental issues to be evaluated in the PEIS.
+The purpose of this notice is to apprise interested agencies, organizations, tribal governments, and individuals of the availability of the Final PEIS.

 FOR FURTHER INFORMATION CONTACT:

-Shari Silbert, Manager, Site-wide PEIS, NASA Wallops Flight Facility, Wallops Island, Virginia 23337; telephone (757) 824-2327; e-mail: Shari.A.Silbert@nasa.gov.
-Additional information about NASA's WFF may be found on the Internet at http://www.nasa.gov/centers/wallops/home/index.html.
-Information regarding the NEPA process for this proposal and supporting documents (as available) are located at http://sites.wff.nasa.gov/code250/site-wide_eis.html.End Further Info End Preamble Start Supplemental Information
+Shari Miller, Site-wide PEIS, NASA Goddard Space Flight Center's Wallops Flight Facility, Mailstop: 250.W, Wallops Island, Virginia 23337; telephone (757) 824-2327; email: Shari.A.Miller@nasa.gov.
+A toll-free telephone number, (800) 521-3415, is also available for persons outside the local calling area.
+When using the toll-free number, please follow the menu options and enter the “pound sign (#)” followed by extension number “2327.”
+Additional information about NASA's WFF may be found on the internet at http://www.nasa.gov/centers/wallops/home/index.html.
+Information regarding the NEPA process for this proposal and supporting documents (as available) are located at https://code200-external.gsfc .nasa.gov/250-wff/site-wide_eis.

-WFF is a NASA Goddard Space Flight Center field installation located in Accomack County on the Eastern Shore of Virginia.
-The facility consists of three distinct landmasses—the Main Base, Wallops Mainland, and Wallops Island—totaling nearly 2,630 hectares (6,500 acres).
-It is the oldest active launch range in the continental United States and the only range completely under NASA management.
-For over 65 years, WFF has flown thousands of research vehicles in the quest for information on the characteristics of airplanes, rockets, and spacecraft, and to increase the knowledge of the Earth's upper atmosphere and the near space environment.
-The flight programs and projects currently supported by WFF include sounding rockets, scientific balloons, manned and unmanned experimental aircraft, space shuttle and orbital tracking, next-generation launch Start Printed Page 40752vehicle development, expendable launch vehicles, and small and mid-size orbital spacecraft.
-To meet the safety and technical requirements of its various missions, many of WFF's primary launch support facilities reside on Wallops Island (island) which is located directly on the Atlantic Ocean.
+WFF is a NASA Goddard Space Flight Center field installation located in northern Accomack County on the Eastern Shore of Virginia.
+The facility consists of three distinct landmasses—the Main Base, Wallops Mainland, and Wallops Island.
+WFF operates the oldest active launch range in the continental U.S. and the only range completely under NASA management.
+For over 70 years, WFF has flown thousands of research vehicles in the quest for information on the characteristics of airplanes, rockets, and spacecraft, and to increase the knowledge of the Earth's upper atmosphere and the near space environment.
+The flight programs and projects conducted by WFF range from small sounding and suborbital rockets, unmanned scientific balloons, unmanned aerial systems, manned aircraft, and orbital spacecraft to next-generation launch vehicles and small- and medium-classed launch vehicles.

 Cooperating Agency Actions

-The Site-wide PEIS will serve as a decision-making tool not only for NASA but also for its Federal Cooperating Agencies, FAA-AST, FAA-ATO, NOAA-NESDIS, NAVSEA, NAVAIR, USACE, USCG, and USFWS.
-Each of these agencies will be involved closely in NASA's NEPA process given the potential for their undertaking actions related to NASA's as summarized below:
+The Site-wide PEIS will serve as a decision-making tool not only for NASA but also for its Cooperating Agencies.
+Given the potential for their undertaking actions related to NASA's actions, each of these agencies has been involved closely in NASA's NEPA process.

 BILLING CODE 7510-13-P